Osezno-byte/AI-Ready-Homelab/README.md

 * **Zero credential leaks** via secrets handling
 * **100% backup coverage** after implementing DR framework

+### Case Study: How STATUS.md Caught a Frigate Regression

+After a Docker restart, the cameras looked fine but STATUS.md showed increased reconnections within 12 hours.
+The verification window caught the regression early, and the fix was documented, preventing future failures.

+**This is why verification windows matter.**

 ---

 ## How It Works (High-Level Flow)